Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_support_contact.md

 ### Delete a product support contact

-To delete, the support contact cannot be assigned to any product.
+To delete, the product support contact cannot be assigned to any product.

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **Support Contacts**.